olaco/learning-log/README.md

 # 📝 Discord Logger Bot to Google Sheets

+.
-Logs messages from Discord directly into Google Sheets in real time.
+Discord Bot + Google Sheets Integration (with Timestamp Feature).

 ## 🚀 Features
-- Discord bot built with `discord.py`
-- Google Sheets logging with `gspread`
+- Automatic timestamp for each message
 - `.env` for hiding secrets

 ## 📦 Tech